 Writing in the Huffington Post, teacher Nicole Stellon O’Donnell points out that the U.S. is not ready for Finnish-style reform, because “articles about Finland don’t address poverty, rates of youth incarceration, the availability of affordable medical care, the availability of maternal/paternal leave, the impact of the rise and influence of religious fundamentalism on public education, or the monetization of our education system by entrepreneurial edu-corp reformers.
 They certainly don’t discuss the impact our history of slavery, and segregation has upon school systems.”

-In short, we probably can’t get Finland’s school system without reforming the rest of our systems.
+In short, it’s unlikely the U.S. will get a school system like Finland’s without reforming the rest of our systems.

 I’ve read several articles praising the system the Finns have put into place, and shaming teachers in the U.S. for not following their lead.
-It seems clear that there are a number of existing systems in place that make it impossible for individual teachers to make that happen.
-Despite what some believe, American teachers don’t have that kind of power or pull.
+Ridiculous notions when you consider that despite what some believe, American teachers don’t have that kind of power or pull.